“The teacher is a special man. He sets back under the anointing of the Spirit

 After a life of service to others, Brother David was called home to be with the Lord in 2005 and his independent transcription of Brother Branham’s sermons has since been completed by a dedicated team and consecrated team under the very capable and watchful eye of his widow, Sister Pollie Mamalis who continues to support and guide the work.

-A broad selection of Brother David Mamalis' recorded sermons and Bible teaching series are available on DVD No. 6 of the William Branham Storehouse Collection.
+A broad selection of Brother David Mamalis' recorded sermons and Bible teaching series are available for free download from here.

 The Word Publications